Martha's Vineyard Destination Charters

 Spend a day on the water and enjoy a unique Vineyard experience with a seasoned, Coast Guard-licensed Captain.
 Discover places only accessible by boat.

 Cruise in comfort aboard the power vessel Saltworks, a Mainship Pilot 30 with all the amenities and safety equipment.
 The Mainship design is ideal for the sea conditions of Vineyard waters.
 Bask in the sun on the fore deck or after deck.
 Or enjoy the comfort of the shaded cockpit as you cruise toward your destination.
 Experience Martha's Vineyard from a seafaring perspective and learn some local history.
-Captain Grandy, also a captain of the Chappaquiddick Ferry, has over 50 years of sea-time experience and extensive knowledge of local waters and history.
+Captain Grandy, launch captain and captain of the Chappaquiddick Ferry, has over 50 years of sea-time experience and extensive knowledge of local waters and history.

-See the remote, privately owned Elizabeth Islands or see the Vineyard from the water:
+See the remote, privately owned Elizabeth Islands or see the Vineyard from the water.

 Separating the Vineyard from Buzzards Bay, the Elizabeth Islands - Nonamessit, Naushon, Pasque, Nashawena, Penikese, and Cuttyhunk - were named for Queen Elizabeth in 1602 by Bartholomew Gosnold.
 They are a reminder of how the Vineyard looked centuries ago.
 There are few houses, fewer vehicles, and cows and deer often wander down to the shoreline.
 Though four of the islands are privately owned, there are remote beaches open to the public accessible only by boat.
 You can choose to visit one of those beaches for lunch and a swim or go all the way to Cuttyhunk, the farthest southwest of the islands.
 Or you can choose to see the Vineyard by sea, either east toward Cape Pogue, Katama, and Edgartown or west down the North Shore to Menemsha and Aquinnah.
 Either way, you can enjoy time on the water on a comfortable vessel and see the remarkable beauty of places difficult to access.